This module addresses these ethical issues:

 - Making sure headlines and links reflect the same concern for accuracy as text

 Avoiding quoting or giving air time to people you know aren’t being honest.
 In the case of important newsmakers (especially politicians), it may be impossible to ignore dishonest quotes, but the quotes should be balanced with accurate information.

 Craig Silverman, a specialist in online corrections and founder of the site Emergent.info, advocates that journalists should use checklists to prevent errors, just as pilots and surgeons do.
 You can use Silverman’s checklist or develop your own.
-A link to Steve Buttry’s, which expands on Silverman’s and was inspired by it, is at the top of this article.
+Steve Buttry’s version expands on Silverman’s and was inspired by it.

 Journalists and news organizations differ on how much to seek sources’ help in confirming facts in final drafts of stories before publication.
 This is more difficult to do in the fast publishing pace of digital journalism than it was when newspapers were publishing primarily in a 24-hour cycle.